Resources

 We understand that not everyone has dental insurance.
 However, ignoring dental problems can worsen them, leading to complications like heart and lung infection, septic shock, and even death.

 If you don’t have dental insurance, there are plenty of low-cost options for getting dental work.
-You can visit a dental school, travel abroad, or check out Flossy’s network of low-cost dentists.
+You can visit a dental school or travel abroad.
 Whatever you decide to do, make sure never to delay getting treatment for dental problems.

 Conclusion